AaronErhardt/tuxedo-rs/README.md

 ## Roadmap

 - [x] Ioctl abstraction for tuxedo_io
-- [ ] Additional hardware abstractions
+- [x] Additional hardware abstractions (just limited features)
-- [ ] Deamon with DBus interface for user space application
+- [x] Deamon with DBus interface for user space application (just limited features)
 - [ ] CLI that interacts with the deamon
 - [ ] Native GUI that interacts with the deamon
 - [ ] OPTIONAL: Rewrite various tuxedo kernel modules in Rust